• Go to app

 Reserve your flights early, since last-minute bookings may be more expensive.
 This is especially true if you’re traveling to Japan during the peak season and holidays like the Golden Week; prices would be soaring during those times!

-Passengers can travel from Narita Airport or Haneda Airport to Kansai Airport, with cheap flights going for as low as AUD42.89 plus travel expenses.
+Passengers can travel from Narita Airport or Haneda Airport to Kansai Airport — at pretty affordable prices.
 This is perfect for budget travelers!

-Is it better take a plane or train from Kyoto to Tokyo?
+Is it better to take a plane or train from Kyoto to Tokyo?

 For foreigners, we recommend taking the train over flying domestically.
 With trains, you can hop on and off platforms easily without going through security checks or immigration.
 With flights, it might take you more than an hour or two to get through to security, especially during peak seasons.